-We have achieved the UK Energy Saving Opportunities Scheme (ESOS) and the Ireland SI426 compliance for transport fuel use through measuring and assessing our fuel use and identifying opportunities for improvement.
+We’ve achieved Energy Saving Opportunities Scheme (ESOS) compliance in the UK and Statutory Instrument 426 (SI 426) compliance in Ireland by measuring and assessing our vehicle, lifeboat and rescue water craft fuel use and identifying opportunities for improvement.

-RNLI company vehicles are selected to have lower CO² emissions and we use an electric vehicle for our warehouse at our Support Centre in Poole.
+RNLI company vehicles are already selected to have low CO2 emissions and we use an electric vehicle for the warehouse at our Support Centre in Poole, Dorset.

-While the use of more efficient engines and cleaner fuels can help to reduce our environmental impacts, we also try to influence driving behaviour among our people.
+As well as more efficient engines and cleaner fuels to help reduce our environmental impact, we’re also trying to influence driving behaviour among our people.

 Our driver policies encourage appropriate and safe driving and good logistics planning for efficient deliveries.

 To encourage more sustainable travel to and from work, we offer the following incentives to our staff: